 Pumpkin Pie Turkeys

-We’re all about bringing a little whimsy to the Thanksgiving table and these dessert turkeys do the trick.
-Just like these Candy Pretzel Turkey Bites, these Pumpkin Pie Turkeys are easy to make and look adorable at harvest parties or any time you’re entertaining around Thanksgiving.
+Can you tell I’m all about bringing a little whimsy to the Thanksgiving table?
+And these dessert turkeys do the trick.
+Like these Candy Pretzel Turkey Bites and Thanksgiving Brownies, these Pumpkin Pie Turkeys are easy to make and look adorable at harvest parties or any time you’re entertaining around Thanksgiving.

 How To Make Pumpkin Pie Turkeys